Generating asymptotics for factorially divergent sequences: Introduction

 \section{Introduction}

-This article is concerned with sequences $a_n$, which admit an asymptotic expansion of the form, for some $\alpha,\beta \in \R_{>0}$ and $c_k \in \R$.
+This article \footnote{ An extended abstract of this article appeared as a contribution to FPSAC 2017 \cite{borinsky2016generating}. } is concerned with real sequences $f_n$, which admit an asymptotic expansion for large $n$ of the form,

+for some $\alpha \in \R_{>0}$, $\beta \in \R$ and $c_k \in \R$.
 Sequences of this type appear in many enumeration problems, which deal with coefficients of factorial growth.
-For instance, generating functions of subclasses of permutations and graphs of fixed valence show this behaviour \cite{albert2003enumeration,bender1978asymptotic}.
+For instance, certain subclasses of permutations and graphs of fixed valence show this behaviour \cite{albert2003enumeration,bender1978asymptotic}.
 Furthermore, there are countless examples where \textit{perturbative expansions} of physical quantities admit asymptotic expansions of this kind \cite{bender1969anharmonic,le2012large,dunne2012resurgence}.

-The restriction to this specific class of power series is inspired by the work of Bender \cite{bender1975asymptotic}.
-In this work the asymptotic behaviour of the composition of a power series, which has mildly growing coefficients, with a power series, which has rapidly growing coefficients, is analyzed.
-Bender's results are extended into a complete algebraic framework.
-This is achieved making heavy use of generating functions in the spirit of the analytic combinatorics or `generatingfunctionology' approach \cite{flajolet2009analytic,wilf2013generatingfunctionology}.
-The key step in this direction is to interpret the \textit{coefficients of the asymptotic expansion as another power series}.
+The restriction to this specific class of power series is inspired by the work of Bender.
+In \cite{bender1975asymptotic} he analyzed the asymptotic behaviour of the coefficients of the composition of a power series, which has mildly growing coefficients, with a power series, which has rapidly growing coefficients.
+Here, Bender's results are extended into a complete algebraic framework.
+This is achieved by making heavy use of generating functions in the spirit of the `analytic combinatorics' or `symbolic method' approach \cite{flajolet2009analytic,bergeron1998combinatorial,wilf2013generatingfunctionology}.
+The key step is to interpret the \textit{coefficients of the asymptotic expansion as another power series}.

-These structures bear many resemblances to the theory of resurgence, which was established by Jean Ecalle \cite{ecalle1981fonctions}.
-Resurgence assigns a special role to power series which diverge factorially, as they offer themselves to be Borel transformed.
-Jean Ecalle's theory can be used to assign a unique function to a factorially divergent series.
-This function could be interpreted as the series' generating function.
+The resulting framework bears many resemblances to the theory of resurgence, which was established by Jean Ecalle \cite{ecalle1981fonctions}.
+Resurgence assigns a special role to power series whose coefficients grow factorially, as they offer themselves to be Borel transformed.
+For instance, it can be used to assign a unique function to such a factorially divergent sequence.
+This function could be interpreted as the sequence' generating function.
 Moreover, resurgence provides a promising approach to cope with divergent perturbative expansions in physics.
-Its application to these problems is an active field of research \cite{dunne2012resurgence,aniceto2011resurgence}.
+Its application to these problems is an active field of research \cite{alvarez2004langer,dunne2012resurgence,aniceto2011resurgence}.